mbernste/mbernste.github.io/_posts/2022-10-30-reparameterization_vi.md

 $$\phi_{t+1} := \phi_t + \alpha \nabla_\phi \left. \text{ELBO}(\phi) \right|_{\phi_t}$$

 where $\alpha$ is the learning rate.
-This step is repeated until we converge on a local optimum of the ELBO.
+This step is repeated until we converge on a local maximum of the ELBO.

 Now, the question becomes how do we compute the gradient of the ELBO?
 A key challenge here is dealing with the expectation (i.e., the integral) in the ELBO.
 At its core, the reparameterization gradient method entails performing [stochastic gradient ascent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) using computationally tractable random gradients instead of using the computationally _intractable_ exact gradient.